 Development teams expect real-time answers to their questions.

 They all see product management as their product support.

 In the early days of a company, the sales team represents the customer.
-But as companies get smarter, they realize the sales team isn’t representing the market—they’re representing the deals they’re working.
+But as companies get smarter, they realize the sales team isn’t representing the market—they’re representing the deals they’re working on.
 These companies start having problems building functionality because the requests from the salespeople are incomprehensible to the developers.
 Furthermore, the “back of the napkin” business planning that started the company is no longer suitable for new products.

 Enter the product manager.
-The product manager identifies markets to serve that align with the company’s strategies and distinctive competencies, profiles the buyers and users in the market, and researches their needs.
+The product manager identifies markets to serve that align with the company’s strategies and distinctive competencies, profiles the buyers and users in the market and researches their needs.
 They articulate these market needs in a form developers can understand—problem statements, jobs-to-be-done, feature statements—and they monitor the progress of delivering those features.
 That is, they do continuous problem discovery and solution validation.

 (Notice how “sales” and “marketing” never came up in what I wrote.)

 Product management roles take a systematic, market-focused, data-informed approach to defining and delivering products.
 They focus on markets, not customers.
 They focus on problems, not solutions.
-They empower their development, marketing, sales and support teams with market and domain knowledge so those teams can do their best work.
+They empower their development, marketing, sales, and support teams with market and domain knowledge so those teams can do their best work.